 A traditional listing through a realtor can produce the highest gross price on a clean, well-maintained home.
 In a distressed probate, however, every week on market is another month of mortgage interest, property taxes, utilities, insurance, and lien accrual — and the sheriff-sale clock does not care about staging photos.

-In distressed situations, selling the property directly to an experienced buyer like Viera Investment Group LLC can close in a matter of weeks, before sheriff sale and before tax lien foreclosure.
+In distressed situations, selling the property directly to an experienced buyer like Viera Investment Group LLC can often be completed before sheriff sale and before tax lien foreclosure; the timeline depends on the situation, since probate, title issues, and estate administration may affect timing.
 We cover all closing costs, resolve liens at the closing table, and purchase as-is — no repairs, no cleanouts, no staging.
 Heirs walk away with the estate’s equity intact rather than watching it disappear into attorney fees, arrears, and a foreclosure judgment.

 When the mortgage balance exceeds the property value and no equity remains, a deed in lieu of foreclosure or a negotiated short sale may be the right tool.
 These require lender cooperation and often the surrogate’s sign-off, but they can protect the estate from a deficiency judgment.